surlabs/Panopto/README.md

     * uncheck the Options "Email user when recorded..." and "Create a personal folder..."
 * Create the user

-#### ILIAS
+### ILIAS

-Now, login to your ILIAS instance as an administrator.
-Navigate to "Administration" -> "Plugins" and look for the "Panopto" plugin.
-Install/Update the plugin if it's not up-to-date yet and afterwards choose "Configure".
-Configure the plugin as followed:
+Login to your ILIAS platform as an administrator.
+Navigate to "Administration" -> "Plugins" and look for the "Panopto" plugin and choose "Configure".
+Configure the plugin as follows:
 * **General**
     * **Object Title**: choose how this object type should be named in ILIAS (displayed e.g. when creating a new object in the repository)
 * **SOAP API**